Close

 Dr. Sabiha Anjum (Gynecologist/Obstetrician)

-Pregnancy is a daunting phase for the expecting mother, especially because there’s always a fear around what is best for her to consume – one such thing on the list is barley water.
+Pregnancy is a daunting phase for the expecting mother, especially because there’s always a fear about what is best for her to consume – one such thing on the list is barley water.
+Many cultures have long praised the benefits of barley water during pregnancy.
+It is believed to be a hydrating and nutritious drink that is also rich in vitamins and minerals like iron, which is essential for both the mother and the developing baby.

 Is It Safe to Eat Barley During Pregnancy?

 Barley kanji or barley water is a healthy drink made using pearl barley.
+Barley is good for pregnancy.
 Barley has a nutty flavour, and barley water for pregnant ladies is beneficial as it helps maintain their health during pregnancy.

-Drinking barley water regularly helps prevent many potential health issues and provides nourishment to the body.
+According to a study, drinking barley water regularly helps prevent many potential health issues and provides nourishment to the body (1).
 Additionally, you can add it to your salads, stews, and steamed vegetables.

 However, there are many conflicting views around the intake of barley kanji during pregnancy, due to certain conditional risks which we will address later.